What is customer feedback?

 One in three consumers opts for sharing their concerns over social media, instead of phone and email support.
 More and more businesses are now listening actively on social media and using its capacity for measurement and metrics to their advantage.

-Besides answering customer complaints, social media is a great place to collect customer feedback via listening and sentiment analysis.
-Whereas SMS provides an active response to a direct question (for example, how satisfied are you with your recent purchase?), social media also helps gather feedback from customers that was provided indirectly (where a question was not asked).
+Besides answering customer complaints, social media and third party review sites are a great place to collect customer feedback via listening and sentiment analysis.
+Whereas SMS provides an active response to a direct question (for example, how satisfied are you with your recent purchase?), social media and review sites also help you gather feedback from customers that was provided indirectly (where a question was not asked).
 They might tag the brand directly, or share their opinion indirectly with their followers.
-Social listening will pick it up.
+Social listening and tools like XM Discover will pick it up.

 But that’s not to say survey feedback isn’t an option, in fact, many consumers are willing to voice their opinions and take short surveys via channels like Facebook and Twitter.